lmagdanello/yade_singularity/README.md

 sudo singularity build --notest def/yade.sif def/yade_container.def
 ```

-This process will generate the image of the container with the name of yade.sif.
+This process will generate the image of the container with the name of **yade.sif**.

 ---
 #### Running...